Competition in Costly Talk: The Model

 \section{The Model}

 {\bf Setup and timeline.} There are three players: two informed senders (1 and 2) and one uninformed decision maker ($\dm$).
 Let $\theta\in\Theta\subseteq \mathbb{R}$ be the underlying state, distributed according to the full support probability density function $f$.
-After observing the realized state $\theta$, two senders simultaneously or privately deliver to the decision maker a report $r_j\in R_j$, where $r_j$ is the report of sender $j$ and $R_j$ is the report space of sender $j$ (he).
+After observing the realized state $\theta$, two senders privately deliver to the decision maker a report $r_j\in \Theta$, where $r_j$ is the report of sender $j$ (he).
 The decision maker (she), after observing the pair of reports $(r_1,r_2)$ but not the state $\theta$, selects an alternative $a\in\left\{\p,\n\right\}$.